-- Enterprise services such as workflow management, groupware and collaborative, supply chain, communications, digital signature, customer relationship management (CRM), desktop software, financial management, geo-spatial, and search.
+- Enterprise services include workflow management, groupware and collaboration, supply chain, communications, digital signature, customer relationship management (CRM), desktop software, financial management, geospatial, and search.

-- Web 2.0 applications such as metadata management, social networking, blogs, wiki services, and portal services.
+- Web 2.0 applications include metadata management, social networking, blogs, wiki, and portal services.

-Private cloud is cloud infrastructure operated solely for a single organization, whether managed internally or by a third-party.
+A private cloud is an infrastructure operated solely for a single organization, whether managed internally or by a third party.
 This requires a significant level of engagement to virtualize the complete business environment.
-If often improve business capabilities, but every step in the project raises security issues that must be addressed to prevent serious vulnerabilities.
+If often improve business capabilities, every step in the project raises security issues that must be addressed to prevent serious vulnerabilities.

-A private cloud could be hosted inside an IT organization or a cloud vendor such as Rackspace can customize a part of their infrastructure for a specific company.
+A private cloud could be hosted inside an IT organization, or a cloud vendor such as Rackspace can customize a part of its infrastructure for a specific company.